strata-mvc/strata/docs/controllers.md

 permalink: /docs/controllers/
 ---

-Controllers allow easy to understand entry points in modern web applications.
+Controllers allow entry points that make sense for humans in modern web applications because they are built around the application's URLs.
 Once you have set up at least one [application route]({{ site.baseurl }}/docs/routes/) in your project's [configuration file]({{ site.baseurl }}/docs/configuring/#strata-configuration) you will have to write the corresponding controller endpoints.

 The main use case of Controllers in Strata is to replace the need of placing pure code in template file.
 Instead of instantiating queries and various variables inside the template file, you should place the code in a controller.
 The biggest gain is the ability to use the same business logic code multiple times as well as improving code testability.